 See OAuth2 Exceptions for details on how to throw exceptions within this method.

-This function applies only to the CODAP Grant type described above.
-It is placed in the CODAP Authorization Script setting on SMART Outbound Security module.
+This function applies to the Scripted Inbound, SAML Inbound, and SMART Inbound security modules as well as the CODAP Grant type in the SMART Outbound Security module.

 This function is used to process the user request and return either a successful or a failed authorization outcome.